garedean/dictionary_checker/REVIEW.md

 Lessons
 -----------------------------------------------------------------------
 For scraping data on web pages, Capybara proved to be a great choice: it has an intuitive DSL and waits for content to load.
-I didn't have much experience with JSON going into the project, so it was nice getting to use JSON.
+I didn't have much experience with JSON going into the project, so it was nice getting to use it.
+I found that there were a lot of special cases with the returned compliment string that I didn't initially account for.
+I used REGEX to account for those cases and it handles them fairly well.
+There are still a lot of words that get deemed 'non-words' due to using past/future tenses and variations of words.